r0sa-bio-digital/content-publishing-ecosystem/README.md

 			* Replace all standard UUIDs by COMB UUIDs in c0ntent db
 	* Prevent users.id to be added to content.id and vise versa
 		* Add knits table as aggregation of all ids from all other tables
+		* Rename /knit/new to /knit/generate
+		* Describe manual process of adding new entities (users, content)
-		* `Add new content and users only via special api`
+		* `Add new content`
-			* This api first trys to add id to knits, and only then to specified table
+		* Add new user
 	* Authorization
 * Establish role of hosting provider.
 * Implement simplest content delivery with automated payment transactions.